andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 `class MyClass: SuperClass, Protocol1, Protocol2 { ... }`

-When the delegat_or_ class gets initialized, a second step is often to immediately assign an instance of the class that&#8217;s adopted the delegate protocol to its `delegate` property so that everything is &#8220;wired up&#8221;.
+When the delegat_or_ class gets initialized, a second step is often to immediately assign an instance of the class that's adopted the delegate protocol to its `delegate` property so that everything is &#8220;wired up&#8221;.

 <a name="in-practice" class="jump-target"></a>

 #### Delegation in practice

 Working with the delegation pattern in practice usually involves interacting with the protocol from the _delegate_ end of things.
-Most of the time, we&#8217;re working with Apple&#8217;s APIs (such as a `UITableView` or just about any other UI control they provide).
-We typically only require knowledge of the protocol&#8217;s definition so that the class we choose as our delegate can implement the right functions.
+Most of the time, we're working with Apple's APIs (such as a `UITableView` or just about any other UI control they provide).
+We typically only require knowledge of the protocol's definition so that the class we choose as our delegate can implement the right functions.

 <a name="complete-example" class="jump-target"></a>

 #### Complete example

-There may be some situations where you may decide to follow Apple&#8217;s lead and use the delegation design pattern for your own code.
-Maybe you&#8217;re making a special `UIView` subclass or a special picker control (much like `UIImagePickerController`).
-Or maybe you&#8217;re into game development and would like to communicate from your `SKScene` back to the View Controller.
+There may be some situations where you may decide to follow Apple's lead and use the delegation design pattern for your own code.
+Maybe you're making a special `UIView` subclass or a special picker control (much like `UIImagePickerController`).
+Or maybe you're into game development and would like to communicate from your `SKScene` back to the View Controller.
 These are just a few that came to mind, but they all present possibilities for utilizing the delegation strategy.

-To give a simple example, suppose that we&#8217;ve decided to create a class to encapsulate all of the logic for a special rating picker control.
-We&#8217;d like to offer the ability to customize the picker some by allowing the user of our control to specify a preferred rating symbol.
-We&#8217;d also like to provide a feedback loop to notify the user of our control when certain events have occurred.
+To give a simple example, suppose that we've decided to create a class to encapsulate all of the logic for a special rating picker control.
+We'd like to offer the ability to customize the picker some by allowing the user of our control to specify a preferred rating symbol.
+We'd also like to provide a feedback loop to notify the user of our control when certain events have occurred.
 Delegation is a great tool to provide both customization options and communication between classes.
 What would this example look like in code?

 ##### Create the protocol